aghdom/aghdom.github.io/garden/embrace-the-mess/readme.md

 ## Get it out there

 If it works and does *something*, it's probably good enough!
-Just put it out there, get it in front of folks!
-Or just keep it to yourself and use it.
+Put it out there, get it in front of folks!
+Or keep it to yourself and use it.

 Don't let it sit in your drawer & collect dust.
 Or worse, let it stay an idea in your head.
 Make the thing!
 Show it around, use it!

 It's not a beauty contest, or homework.
 Nobody's going to grade you on it.
 You *definitely* shouldn't grade yourself on it.
 It's your silly little thing!
-If it's fun for you to work on, it's doing it's job!
+If it's fun for you to work on, it's doing its job!

 *[NORMALIZE SHARING SCRAPPY FIDDLES!](https://youtu.be/cF2OF75ivZM)*